cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 ![2](./img/2.png)

-Looks scary, I know.
+Looks scary.
+I know.
-The first thing I did was to check the stream's first clip info, looking for any bytecode or anything else of interest.
+The first thing I did was to check the stream's first clip information, looking for any bytecode or anything else of interest.
 I did this by clicking on the `CLIPINFO` menu.

 ![3](./img/3.png)